tomnachum/Reflix/README.md

 ## Introduction

-A front-end project with React.
+A front-end project written in React.
 This is a movie rental app, which allows a user to browse a catalog of movies, and select some to rent, so long as the user has the budget for it.

 <p float="left">
     <img src="public/images/home.png" width="600" />